How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 7:30 PM: Dinner

 Dinner time!
-This is the perfect opportunity to eat the Florence foods you may not have tried yet.😋
+This is the perfect opportunity to eat the Florentine foods you may not have tried yet. 😋

 9 PM: Stroll around Florence at night time